What we do

 We currently have a Deaf Link Worker, who is fluent in BSL and works with Culturally Deaf individuals to help them to overcome barriers to services that are essential to daily life.
 The service is free and confidential.

 The Deaf Link Service works with key services to create and develop reliable and sustainable access for the Deaf Community in Lancashire and is part of a strong network that is focused on improving independent access to support and information for Deaf.
-Our Deaf Link Worker takes every opportunity to inform professionals about the needs and rights of the Deaf Community in Lancashire.
+Our Deaf Link Worker takes every opportunity to inform professionals about the needs and rights of the Deaf Community in Lancashire and can provide bespoke guidance to settings to improve access for BSL users.

 This is not an interpreter service, but we will work with individuals to support them to access an interpreter service or to communicate with services that should provide them.
 Referrals and queries into the Deaf Link Service will be processed and contact made within 10 working days.
 Where appropriate our Deaf Link Worker will arrange an initial meeting within a further 10 days of this contact.
 The meeting will take place either face to face or over video link as appropriate to the individual we are supporting.